dantleech/blog/content/posts/2024-03-10-adr-vs-spike.md

 Some of you are _screaming_ at me "we use ADRs all the time and it works for us".
 Well done!
 If it works for you then that's great.
 ADRs exist to solve a problem, the problem exists, it should be solved.
-Spikes are a more passive way to solve the same problem
+Spikes are a more passive way to solve the same problem.
+The most important thing is that we **capture the reasoning**, how we get there isn't important.

 If ADRs don't work, maybe try adopting Spikes documents.